Grapefruit–drug interactions: Affected drugs

-Researchers have identified over 85 drugs with which grapefruit is known to have an adverse reaction.
+Researchers have identified over 85 drugs with which grapefruit reacts adversely.
 According to a review done by the Canadian Medical Association, there is an increase in the number of potential drugs that can interact with grapefruit juice, and of the number of fruit types that can interact with those drugs.
 From 2008 to 2012, the number of drugs known to potentially interact with grapefruit, with risk of harmful or even dangerous effects (gastrointestinal bleeding, nephrotoxicity), increased from 17 to 43.

 Traits

 The interaction between citrus and medication depends on the individual drug, and not the class of the drug.
 Drugs that interact usually share three common features: they are taken orally, normally only a small amount enters systemic blood circulation, and they are metabolized by CYP3A4.
-However, the effects on the CYP3A4 in the liver could in principle cause interactions with non-oral drugs, and non-CYP3A4-mediated effects also exist.
+The effects on the CYP3A4 in the liver could, in principle, cause interactions with non-CYP3A4-mediated effects.

 Cytochrome isoforms affected by grapefruit components include CYP3A4, CYP1A2, CYP2C9, and CYP2D6.
 Drugs that are metabolized by these enzymes may have interactions with components of grapefruit.

 An easy way to tell if a medication may be affected by grapefruit juice is by researching whether another known CYP3A4 inhibitor drug is already contraindicated with the active drug of the medication in question.
 Examples of such known CYP3A4 inhibitors include cisapride (Propulsid), erythromycin, itraconazole (Sporanox), ketoconazole (Nizoral), and mibefradil (Posicor).